ramonberrios/career-development/linkedin.md

 * If you are seeking advice or insight on a company or an industry where you don't have much experience.
 If you don't have knowledge, find someone who does, through someone you know.

 ### Let's work on finding connections
-* Google Bulleon Search - Let's find job titles and companies to add to our trello board
+* Google Boolean Search - Let's find job titles and companies to add to our trello board
 * Meetup.com - Search organizers and attendees to add toTrello
 * Advance LinkedIn Search